 We offer a network of support services dedicated to helping you get the most from your time at Queen’s, looking after your health, emotional wellbeing, education, study needs, financial security and future career.

-The SGC is the first place to visit for information, support, advice and guidance including:
+The Student Centre is the first place to visit for information, support, advice and guidance including:

 • Careers Service

 Providing an introduction to our virtual learning and email services, and advice and support on how to get the best out of University and personal IT equipment.

 New students are invited to orientation sessions that outline the facilities and services available to them; many of which are based in the McClay Library, including the ICT Shop, which provides access to a range of accessories and IT support.Learn more

 Welcome to Queen's

 We host a range of welcome events designed to help students settle into life at Queen's.

 Offering career guidance, information and advice to help you develop your ideas, formulate a career plan and achieve your goals